Officer charged in death of black teen who was shot in back

 Associated Press

-EAST PITTSBURGH, Pa.
-(AP) - A white police officer was charged Wednesday with homicide in the shooting of an unarmed black teenager who was hit in the back while fleeing a traffic stop, a death that has fueled daily protests around Pittsburgh.
+PITTSBURGH (AP) - A white police officer was charged Wednesday with homicide in the death of an unarmed black teenager who was shot in the back while fleeing a traffic stop, a shooting that has fueled daily protests around Pittsburgh.

 Prosecutors cited officer Michael Rosfeld's inconsistent statements about whether he saw a gun in the teen's hand.